Getting Started

 API Key

-The Enterprise API is only accessible with an API key which needs be provided by Whale Alert.
+The REST API is only accessible with an API key which needs be provided by Whale Alert.
 The API key needs to be added as a parameter to every request as shown below.
 See Getting Started on how to obtain a key.

 ?api_key=YOUR_API_KEY or &api_key=YOUR_API_KEY